5cover/WinClean/.github/ISSUE_TEMPLATE/script-request.md

 ---
 name: Script request
-about: Suggest a new script to ship with all WinClean installations
+about: Suggest a new script to embed in all WinClean installations
 title: "[SCRIPT]"
 labels: enhancement
 assignees: 5cover